Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 It usually works like this.
 You use an ATM to take some cash or use your credit card to pay for a product or service.
 To ‘make things easier’ for you, they present you with the choice to do the transaction in your own currency.
 Never do this!
 Be sure that you always do all your credit card transactions in the currency of the country where you travel – in the case of Paris, in euros.

-Also, try to avoid using ATMs with ‘Euronet’ sign on them – their fees are absolutely outrageous.
-The best ATMs are the ones that are attached to local bank offices.
+Also, try to avoid using ATMs with the ‘Euronet’ sign on them – their fees are absolutely outrageous.
+The best ATMs are the ones attached to local bank offices.

 Paris metro ticket machine